magepages/mpdocs/docs/reward-points-ultimate/index.md

 - `Customer Group`:
   - Choose Customer Group that the rule is applied
   - A rule can be applied for many Customer Group
-  - Only some Behavior Rules are applied for `NOT LOGGED IN CUSTOMER`
+  - Only accounts of the selected group are applied for this rule

+- `Referral Group(s)`:
+  - Choose Customer Group that the rule is applied
+  - A rule can be applied for many Customer Group
+  - Only the accounts of this group have the Refer code applied the rule

+For example: Refer code of the account A is 123, Refer code of account B is abc.
+A is in General Customer.
+B is in Retailed Customer.
+Rule has Customer Group as General, Referral Group as General.
+  - When A and B send the code at the same time to C as General Customer, only the code of A works.
+  - When A and B send the code to D as Wholesale Customer, both the code A and B don't work

-- `From`: Set the start day using the Behavior Rule.
+- `From`: Set the start day using the Refer Rule.
 Please note about the timezone's difference
-- `To`: Set the finish day using Behavior Rule
+- `To`: Set the finish day using Refer Rule
 - `Priority`:
-  - Indicates the priority used by this Behavior Rule against other Behavior Rules.
+  - Indicates the priority used by this Refer Rule against other Behavior Rules.
   - 0 is the highest priority.
 The bigger the number, the smaller the priority
-  - When two Behavior Rules have the same priority, the rule that has a smaller ID will be prioritized (the rule is created first).
+  - When two Refer Rules have the same priority, the rule that has a smaller ID will be prioritized (the rule is created first).

+###### 3.1.2.2.
+Conditions

+!

+This section allows admins to choose the conditions for the carts.
+Only carts that meet the selected conditions, the rule is applied.

+###### 3.1.2.3.
+Actions

+!

+- `Customer Action`:
+  - Set the point or discount that customers can get access to refer link to place order for each order
+  - There are 4 actions that admins can choose:
+    - `Give fixed points to Customers`: Regardless of the Order Total, Customer can get X points
+    - Give X points for every Y amount of price: Based on Order Total to calculate the number of points that Customer can receive in a certain proportion.
+    - Give a fixed discount to Customer: No matter what Total Order, Customer can receive a certain amount of discount.
+Customer will receive discount for whole cart instead of receiving point
+    - Give percent discount to Customer: Regardless of the Order Total, Customer can receive a percentage discount.
+Customer will receive discount for whole cart instead of receiving point

+  - Admins can apply the rule for shipping fee or select `Stop further rules` processing to limit the number of refer rules applied

+- `Referral's Action`
+  - Set the amount of points that Customer - who sent refer - can receive when the customer they send refer link to order and complete the order
+  - There are 2 actions that admins can choose:
+    - Give fixed X points to Referer: Regardless of the order of the refer referral link is how much, the referer still receives a fixed amount X point